azvaska/TIPSIT/mastermind/mastermind/README.md

 });
 ```
 The data between the screen is shared using a ```SettingsData``` class
-To get the new data from the settings screen, when the user is done (he clicked the arrow  or used the android back) tanks to the ```WillPopScope``` class it will call this function:
+To get the new data from the settings screen, when the user is done (he clicked the arrow or used the android back) thanks to the ```WillPopScope``` class it will call this function:
 ```dart
 onWillPop: () async {
   Navigator.pop(context, widget.settings);